MicrosoftDocs/cloud-adoption-framework/docs/secure/business-resilience.md

 ## Next steps

-The security disciplines in the Security methodology align to the goal of increasing resilience to security incidents.
-To learn more, see
+The security disciplines in the Secure methodology align to the goal of increasing resilience to security incidents.
+For more information, see:

 - [Access control](./access-control.md)
 - [Security operations](./security-operations.md)